 The terminals above must never be used when burning coal, smokeless coal or wood, nor even with some types of gas fires.

-There are chimney cowls that can be fitted to working fireplaces to help keep birds and squirrels and rain out of the flues, below are some examples, but, not every cowl is suitable for every situation or fuel type, make sure you get expert advice before using a fireplace for the first time or before fitting chimney cowls.
+There are chimney cowls that can be fitted to working fireplaces to help keep birds and squirrels and rain out of the flues, below are two examples, but, not every cowl is suitable for every situation or fuel type, make sure you get expert advice before using a fireplace for the first time or before fitting chimney cowls.
 In both of the pictures below the chimneys terminate in an area which contravenes Building Regulations (too close to the roof).

 When Apex Chimney Sweeps come to sweep your chimney we will ensure that you have the correct termination in place for the type of fire that you intend to use.
 If you do not then you will be notified in writing.

 Another issue which we find during sweeping some chimneys is when round chimney pots are fitted on top of square chimney flues.
 Traditionally older chimney flues in Victorian, Georgian and even 1930’s properties are usually square.
-Often, when builders fit new chimney pots onto these square flues they use round chimney pots and place strips of slate or even metal bars over the flue.
-They then seat the chimney pot on this whilst they await the cement to go off.
+Often, when builders fit new chimney pots onto these square flues they use round chimney pots and place strips of slate or even metal bars across the flue.
+They then seat the chimney pot on to these whilst they await the cement / mortar to set.
 Left like this, it can lead to the chimney sweeps brush ‘jamming’ in this area directly beneath the chimney pot, with a risk of the chimney pot becoming dislodged if the sweep pushes too hard.
 See examples below (looking down through the chimney pots – see the slates beneath).

 So, best practice when fitting a chimney pot to a square flue is to fit a chimney pot which has a square base, thus avoiding any future problems when the flue is swept in the future.